There are 9 million bicycles in Beijing. That’s a fact [Source: Katie Melua].

 Let’s say you’re a solicitor and you want to write a blog to attract potential clients going through a divorce, you’d use different language than you would if you were writing an article about divorce law for an industry magazine.

-Using a conversational tone of voice doesn’t overrule every other good piece of copywriting advice.
-It just means making your writing accessible to your audience and adopting the language they use to speak to them – whether that’s using colloquial language, words that acknowledge a certain level of understanding, being ultra clear or super cool.
+Chatty copy doesn’t overrule every other good piece of copywriting advice.
+It just means making your writing accessible to your audience and adopting the language they use to speak to them – whether that’s using text speak, words that acknowledge a certain level of understanding, being ultra clear or super cool.

-One of my favourite ever tips is to look at testimonials and feedback so you can use the exact language your target market uses.
+One of my favourite pieces of copywriting advice (I can’t remember who I’m stealing this from) is to look at testimonials and feedback so you can use the exact language your target market uses.
 Assuming they like what you’re selling and aren’t slagging it off!

 What do you want your copy to achieve?

 As well as targetting what you write for your audience, it’s worth thinking about why you’re writing it.
-Do you want to stretch people intellectually, empathise with their plight or make them laugh?
-One great example of writing for their audience is the hotel chain citizenM.
+Is your aim to stretch people intellectually, empathise with their plight or make them laugh?

 Copywriters aren’t English teachers.
 We’re not (usually) trying to teach people new vocabulary and have them reaching for their dictionaries.